ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 ## 4 Install Docker Registry

+Since the tool's containers are not hosted on dockerhub or any other public docker host, we need to have our own internal registry.

 ```sh
 docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-Allow insecure registry by adding the following to `/etc/docker/daemon.json`
+Allow insecure registry by adding the following to `/etc/docker/daemon.json`:

 ```json
 {